Overview

 ☐ Daypack with rain cover: large enough to carry water, snacks, camera, extra layers & rain gear

-☐ Water bottle (refillable & reusable) or a hydration bag/pack (OARS will send you water bottle and you’ll be given one at the pre-trek meeting)
+☐ Water bottle (refillable & reusable) or a hydration bag/pack (OARS will send you a water bottle)

 ☐ Sunscreen and lip protection: SPF 30 or higher (aerosol sprays not recommended)